YVZYLDZ11/Python/README.md

-extend()	Add the elements of a list (or any iterable), to the end of the current list index()	Returns the index of the first element with the specified value insert()	Adds an element at the specified position
+extend()	Add the elements of a list (or any iterable), to the end of the current list index()	Returns the index of the first element with the specified value insert()	Adds an element at the specified position pop()	Removes the element at the specified position

 TUPLES